FlashGet Kids FlashGet Kids

 Recommended age: 10+

-Satisfactory brings factory automation into full 3D first-person perspective, allowing players to explore an alien planet while building massive complexes.
+Satisfactory brings factory automation into a full 3D first-person perspective, allowing players to explore an alien planet while building massive complexes.

 The game’s humor, beautiful environments, and optional combat create an engaging experience that appeals to teenagers and adults alike.

-It also includes cooperative multiplayer where up to four players can build together, making it excellent for family gaming.
+It also includes cooperative multiplayer, where up to four players can build together, making it excellent for family gaming.

 Key similarities to Mindustry: